bogeeee/restfuncs/readme.md

   This is backed by the great [Typia](https://typia.io) and [typescript-rtti](https://typescript-rtti.org) libraries._ [See, how to set up the build for that](#setting-up-the-build-here-it-gets-a-bit-nasty-).
   - 🏷 ️**Supports [Typia's special type tags](https://typia.io/docs/validators/tags/#type-tags)** like `string & MaxLength<255>`
     _In cases where the full power of Typescript is still not enough for you ;)_

-  _Btw: Restfuncs validates not only arguments, but also the result and also args + result of callbacks = just everything ;)._
 - 🔌 Can i cURL it? **Zero conf [REST interface](#rest-interface)**
    Yes, you can cURL it in all ways you can imagine!
 And it does not even need any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
 Say goodbye to them and say hello to zero-conf.
 - 🍾 **RPC client** 😎😎😎